 |base||Sets the base directory of the FileSet.
 Everything else in the tag is relative to this directory.||Yes||N/A||String values resolving to syntactically valid path (Path is not required to exist).
 Note: UNC paths are allowed by Windows Agents, but require that the remote system allow access by the "LocalSystem" account of the Agent computer.
 The Agent is a Windows service and runs as LocalSystem, aka NT AUTHORITY\SYSTEM.
 When accessing a network resource, the LocalSystem uses the computer's credentials, which is an account named DOMAIN\MACHINE$.
 The access

 token presented to the remote computer also contains the "Administrators" group for the computer, so remote shares must grant read privileges to either the Agent computer's account, the Agent computer's Administrators group, or "Everyone".
-For testing access to UNC paths, use this technique to launch a Windows command

 If the base value is not syntactically valid, the FileSet will not be processed.
 The rest of the config will be evaluated.

 |onChange||Whether the files returned should be monitored in real time.||No||false||true, false|

 Entity Set Attributes

 These are the attributes of the FileSet that can be monitored by Integrity Monitoring Rules.

 - Created: Timestamp when the file was created